-A. Review of Inspection History: Inspectors will search the OSHA Information System (OIS) and available records for information relevant to the employer and establishment that is scheduled for inspection.
-The search should use name variations and address-matching due to possible variations in names and status (i.e., City of Decatur Public Works, Decatur Public Works).
+A. Review of Inspection History: Inspectors shall search the OSHA Information System (OIS) for information relevant to the employer and establishment scheduled for inspection.
+The search should use name variations and address-matching due to possible variations in names and status (i.e., City of Decatur - Street Department, Decatur Public Works).
 History review results shall be noted in the case file diary sheet, even if there is no prior inspection history.
-Inspection history can be used to document an employer's heightened awareness of a hazard and/or standard in order to support the development of a willful or repeat citation.
+Inspection history can be used to document an employer's heightened awareness of a hazard and/or standard to support the development of a willful or repeat citation.

-NOTE: The Regional Enforcement Manager will review programmed planned inspection lists for accuracy and past inspection history in OIS prior to issuance to inspectors in accordance with 2-6 A. of the FOM.
-If the history search by the inspector reveals that an establishment has had a comprehensive inspection within the past four years, notify the Regional Enforcement Manager for guidance.
+NOTE: The Regional Enforcement Manager (REM) will review programmed planned inspection (PPI) lists for accuracy and past inspection history in OIS prior to issuance to inspectors in accordance with 2-6 A. of the FOM.
+If the history search by the inspector reveals that an establishment has had a comprehensive inspection within the past four years, notify the REM for guidance.
+REMs will also ensure active SHARP establishments are not included on issued PPI lists.